Qepanna/goFlux/README.md

 needed) and obtain high quality flux estimates from static chamber measurements (wonderful!).

+### Import and measurement identification

-The package contains a wide range of functions that lets the user import raw data from a variety of instruments:
+The package contains a wide range of functions that let the user import raw data from a variety of instruments:

 - [**LI-COR trace gas